ROHITGUPTA069/myChatApp/README.md

-not finished a yet for 1 user only name
+not finished yet for 1 user only
 A chat app using gemini api